Generic Name: ciprofloxacin (SIP-roe-FLOX-a-sin)

 - Cipro comes with an extra patient information sheet called a Medication Guide.
 Read it carefully.
 Read it again each time you get Cipro refilled.

 - Take Cipro by mouth with or without food.
-The preferred dosing time is 2 hours after a meal.

 - Swallow Cipro whole with a full glass of water.
 Do not break, crush, or chew before swallowing.
 If you cannot swallow Cipro whole, tell your doctor.